 Below you will find the most important steps to implement a validated EVMS:

-- Review the existing management system and subsystems in detail and identify corresponding weaknesses and deficiencies.
+- Review the Existing Management System and subsystems in detail and identify corresponding weaknesses and deficiencies.
 Identify solutions to these, develop the final system design and a revised implementation plan, and get this approved by management.

 - Develop an EVMS compatible system description, processes and associated instructions.
 This describes how the system implements the EIA-748 requirements.
 Implement the processes in software and tools.
 Develop training materials.